 Dietary surveys have shown that most people are getting enough vitamins and minerals from their diet.
-Despite this, around 30 per cent of the population on the island of Ireland are taking food supplements.
-This research was commissioned by safefood to investigate why adults on the island of Ireland are taking food supplements or giving children or teenagers food supplements, to help inform guidance to the public.
+Previous studies have shown that between 20 to 50 per cent of the population on the island of Ireland are taking food supplements (depending on gender and age group).
+This contrasts with current healthy eating guidelines, which promote a "food first" approach providing food-based recommendations to achieve an adequate diet without the need for additional supplementation within a healthy adult population.
+This research was commissioned by safefood to investigate why adults on the island of Ireland are taking food supplements, to help inform guidance to the public.